yukikitayama/machine-learning/note/linear_algebra.md

 - Element-wise multiplication
 - Only valid for the two vectors which have the same number of elements.
+- Python
+  - `np.multiply(a, b)`
+  - `a * b`
+  - Where a and b have the same shape.
+- Element-wise multiplication is used in joint probability in statistics.

 ## Vector Cross-Product